 If your vehicle is OBD II compliant, it must have a 16-pin DLC under the dashboard, and the Vehicle Emission Control Information Label located on the inside of the hood on most vehicles must state that the vehicle is OBD II compliant.

-- Brand new and high quality OBD2 to DB9 serial port adapter cable
+- High quality OBD2 to DB9 serial port adapter cable

 - For connecting your diagnostic interface and your vehicle with OBD Ⅱ compliant